Polymorphism in C# with Real-Time Examples

 - What is Runtime Polymorphism?

-Note: It is one of the primary pillars of object-oriented programming.
+Note: Polymorphism is one of the primary pillars of object-oriented programming.

-Technically we can say that when a function shows different behaviors when we passed different types and number values, then it is called polymorphism.
+Technically we can say that when a function shows different behaviors when we passed different types and numbers of input values, then it is called Polymorphism in C#.
 So behaving in different ways depending on the input received is known as polymorphism i.e. whenever the input changes, automatically the output or the behavior also changes.

 Types of Polymorphism in C#

 There are two types of polymorphism in C#

 - Static Polymorphism / Compile-Time Polymorphism / Early Binding